dearnidhi/Face-Recognition-Attendance-System/README.md

 # Face Recognition Attendance System with Streamlit 📸🧠
 This project is a **face recognition–based attendance system** built using **OpenCV**, **KNN (scikit-learn)**, and **Streamlit**.
 It captures facial data, trains a simple classifier, marks attendance in CSV files, and displays live attendance records through a Streamlit dashboard.

-The system is designed for learning and demonstration purposes, focusing on computer vision fundamentals and real-time data handling.
+The system is designed for **learning and demonstration purposes**, focusing on computer vision fundamentals and real-time data handling.

 ---

 ## 🚀 Features

 - Face data collection using webcam
 - Face recognition using K-Nearest Neighbors (KNN)
 - Real-time attendance marking
 - CSV-based daily attendance logs
-- Voice confirmation for attendance
+- Voice confirmation for attendance (Windows)
 - Streamlit dashboard with auto-refresh
 - Live attendance table visualization

 ---

----

 ## 🧠 How It Works

-1. **Face Collection**
+### 1. Face Collection
 - Captures face images from webcam
 - Stores flattened face data and labels using pickle

-2. **Model Training**
+### 2. Model Training
-   - Uses KNN classifier to recognize faces
+- Uses a KNN classifier to recognize faces
 - Trained dynamically from stored face data

-3. **Attendance Marking**
+### 3. Attendance Marking
 - Detects faces in real time
-   - Press `o` to mark attendance
+- Press **`o`** to mark attendance
 - Saves name and timestamp to a CSV file

-4. **Dashboard Visualization**
+### 4. Dashboard Visualization
 - Streamlit app auto-refreshes every 2 seconds
 - Displays daily attendance with highlights

 ---